PopcornShrimp/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 - remotework
 f1.keywords:
 - NOCSH
-description: "How to implement VPN split tunnelling for Office 365"
+description: "How to implement VPN split tunneling for Office 365"
 ---

-# Implementing VPN split tunnelling for Office 365
+# Implementing VPN split tunneling for Office 365

 >[!NOTE]
 >This topic is part of a set of topics that address Office 365 optimization for remote users.
->- For an overview of using VPN split tunnelling to optimize Office 365 connectivity for remote users, see [Overview: VPN split tunnelling for Office 365](office-365-vpn-split-tunnel.md).
+>- For an overview of using VPN split tunneling to optimize Office 365 connectivity for remote users, see [Overview: VPN split tunneling for Office 365](office-365-vpn-split-tunnel.md).
 >- For information about optimizing Office 365 worldwide tenant performance for users in China, see [Office 365 performance optimization for China users](office-365-networking-china.md).

 For many years enterprises have been using VPNs to support remote experiences for their users.
 Whilst core workloads remained on-premises, a VPN from the remote client routed through a datacenter on the corporate network was the primary method for remote users to access corporate resources.
 To safeguard these connections, enterprises build layers of network security solutions along the VPN paths.
 This was done to protect internal infrastructure as well as to safeguard mobile browsing of external web sites by rerouting traffic into the VPN and then out through the on-premises Internet perimeter.
 VPNs, network perimeters and associated security infrastructure were often purpose built and scaled for a defined volume of traffic, typically with the majority of connectivity being initiated from within the corporate network, and most of it staying withing the internal network boundaries.

-For quite some time, VPN models where all connections from the remote user device are routed back into the on-premises network (known as **forced tunnelling**) were largely sustainable as long as the concurrent scale of remote users was modest and the traffic volumes traversing VPN were low.
-Some customers continued to use VPN force tunnelling as the status quo even after their applications moved from inside the corporate perimeter to public SaaS clouds, Office 365 being a prime example.
+For quite some time, VPN models where all connections from the remote user device are routed back into the on-premises network (known as **forced tunneling**) were largely sustainable as long as the concurrent scale of remote users was modest and the traffic volumes traversing VPN were low.
+Some customers continued to use VPN force tunneling as the status quo even after their applications moved from inside the corporate perimeter to public SaaS clouds, Office 365 being a prime example.

 The use of forced tunneled VPNs for connecting to distributed and performance sensitive cloud applications is extremely suboptimal, but the negative impact of that may have been accepted by some enterprises so as to maintain the status quo from a security perspective.
 An example diagram of this scenario can be seen below: